legolego/DeepGitStream/README.md

        ```
     4. Restart the machine, you'll have no warning about pip being old, and these libraries installed
 4. In new Deepnote, make `For_Github/Streamlit` folder -> `data` and `assets` folders, add data/images
+5. Add `demo.py` file to Streamlit folder
-5. Make simple 3 cell `Analysis` notebook
+6. Make simple 3 cell `Analysis` notebook
     ```
     import pandas as pd
     import altair as alt